 SUCCESS IN CAMEROON

-• Orbis conducted a Flying Eye Hospital programme in Cameroon in 2013 to kick off a long-term commitment in the country
+• Upon invitation from His Excellency the Prime Minister, Orbis conducted a Flying Eye Hospital.
+(FEH) programme in Cameroon in 2013 to kick off a long-term commitment in the country.
+The FEH visited the country for the second time in October 2017.

 READ MORE OF OUR SUCCESS STORIES